Balaji-Raghavendran/Python-code/README.md

 ## Python-Code
-welcome to my Python programming area here you can able to explore various python codes from basic level to python mini projects.
+welcome to my Python programming area here you are able to explore various python codes from basic level to python mini projects.
 You can able to get access of my codes and can share your thoughts and contributions.
 Let's code together!

 ## Getting started
 To get started with the files in this repository, follow these steps: